 2. “Stupid is as stupid does.”

 This frequent Forrest Gump mantra is another line that movie fans repeat repeatedly.
-It’s also another quote that Forrest received and passed down from his mother.
+It’s another quote that Forrest received and passed down from his mother.

 We never get the details of Forrest’s disability, only that he had a hard time fitting in because of it.
 However, his mother never let him feel inferior.